TestCentricity/testcentricity_web/README.md

 ###Version 2.3.11

 * Added support for running tests in Mobile Safari browser on physical iOS devices.
-* Updated device profiles for iPhone 7 (iOS 10) with Mobile Firefox browser and iPad (iOS 10) with Mobile Firefox browser
+* Updated device profiles for iPhone 7 (iOS 10) with Mobile Firefox browser and iPad (iOS 10) with Mobile Firefox browser.

 ###Version 2.3.10